 Everyone is sweet and nice, tempting, smoke comes up from barbecues with delicious food on display, inviting fragrances and bargain price lists all over the place.
 You are treated like a queen.
 Yes, until you sit, order, and wait.
 Food arrives to your table in the smallest dishes, the ones you use back at home to place your coffee cup: Portions are minimal.
 And when it’s time to pay the bills are so different from what you have previously thought.

-Second day, let’s go see the famous Souk, right?
+The second day, let’s go see the famous Souk, right?
 Well no, not so right.
-Everyone is there to sell you something, to get something from you, to make you pay endless visits to the nearest ATM, because the recurrent feeling was money is never enough.
+Everyone is there to sell you something, to get something from you, to make you pay endless visits to the nearest ATM because the recurrent feeling was money is never enough.
 It takes you a tiring lifetime to get there.

 You must tip every single person to avoid discussing, grinning and yet more stress.
 Everyone claims to sell the purest argan oil in the whole World.
 And let’s face it, you probably don’t give a shit about argan oil.
 You know it exists, you know it might have some helpful properties, but hey… it’s oil.
 Well just know it, you are not leaving Marrakech without a bottle of argan oil.
 You simply finish buying the damned oil because you just don’t want to hear another word of it.
 So you leave the market with your ears full of people calling, regretting not being able to see, observe, watch or even just ask for a price because you are curious.